Lord Marksman and Vanadis: Production

 Lord Marksman and Vanadis entered development after author Tsukasa Kawaguchi accepted an offer by the MF Bunko J editorial department to write a fantasy novel for them.
 Kawaguchi contributed the concept of a young male archer and a female fighter who uses a sword as the protagonists, which the editorial department approved of.
 At the editorial department's suggestion, Kawaguchi included seven additional fighting girls and called them "war maidens".
 Kawaguchi wanted to have another weapon from a novel he had previously worked on for Tigre.
 The Monster Hunter video game franchise gave Kawaguchi the inspiration to develop Tigre's archery skills.
 Other influences for Tigre included historical archers such as Nasu no Yoichi and Robin Hood.
 Kawaguchi came up with the catch phrases "Strongest Bishōjo Fantasy" as well as the "Bishōjo Battle Fantasy" during the early part of development.
 When Kawaguchi was planning the second arc, he wanted to set the second arc in three years time.
 However, his editor requested that it should be set six months after the first arc.

 According to Kawaguchi, he was influenced by Record of Lodoss War, Fortune Quest as well as foreign and domestic light novels.
 He also based the five main kingdoms on European countries, such as France for Brune, Russia for Zhcted, Persia for Muozinel, Germany for Sachstein and the United Kingdom for Asvarre.

 Media

 Light novels

 Lord Marksman and Vanadis began as a light novel series written by Tsukasa Kawaguchi.
 Illustrations were provided by Yoshi☆o for the first eight volumes, and by Hinata Katagiri since the ninth volume.
 The first light novel volume was released by Media Factory under their MF Bunko J imprint on April 25, 2011.
 In June 2017, Kawaguchi announced via his Twitter account that the light novel series would conclude with the 18th volume later that year.
+A spin-off alternate universe light novel series centered around Ludmila being the protagonist was published in 12 volumes under Shueisha's Dash X Bunko imprint from September 21, 2018 to September 22, 2022.